Parable of the Sower: Interpretations

 The parable recorded in Mark comes just after a description in the previous chapter of a developing hostility toward Jesus and his ministry.
 The Pharisees accused him of not holding to a strict observance of the Sabbath by performing various healings.
 Some schools of thought found such actions permissible only if the person treated was in danger of death.
-Some of the Jerusalem scribes contended that Jesus derived his power through demonic sources.
+Some of the Jerusalem scribes contended that Jesus derived his power from demonic sources.

 This is then followed in Mark by the Parable of the Growing Seed and that of Mustard Seed.
 Together, they indicate that it is not about the individual's response to his message, or even the apparent failure of it to take root, but that "in spite of the opposition of enemies of the Kingdom and in spite of the moral and intellectual failings of the Kingdom’s putative friends, the Kingdom will succeed immensely in the end."
 Mark uses it to highlight the effect that Christ's previous teachings have had on people, as well as the effect that the Christian message has had on the world over the three decades between Christ's ministry and the writing of the Gospel.